mlochbaum/BQN/commentary/problems.md

 ### Can't mix define and modify in multiple assignment
 Say `a` is a pair and `h` isn't defined yet; how would you set `h` to the first element of `a` and change `a` to be just the second? `h‿a↩a` doesn't work because `h` isn't defined, so the best I have is `h←@⋄h‿a↩a`.
 A heavier assignment syntax wouldn't break down; BQN could allow `⟨h←,a⟩↩a` but I don't think this merits special syntax.

-### Group doesn't include trailing empty groups
-But there are workarounds, described in [its documentation](../doc/group.md). dzaima has suggested allowing a single extra element in the index argument to specify the result shape.
-Another possibility is for the result prototype to be specified to allow overtaking.

 ### Trains don't like monads
 If you have the normal mix of monads and dyads you'll need a lot of parentheses and might end up abusing `⟜`.
 Largely solved with the "nothing" glyph `·`, which acts like J's Cap (`[:`) in a train, but still a minor frustration.